strongdm/leash/docs/MACOS.md

 - Endpoint Security (ES) extension for exec/file monitoring
 - Network Extension (NE) filter for per‑directory network policy

 This is a native alternative to the Linux container path and does not launch the local HTTP MITM proxy on macOS.
 Leash on macOS does not use `sandbox-exec`.
+Native `--darwin` mode is still highly experimental.

 ## Requirements